timotheegath/unlearn-pii/README.md

 ## Goal

 I am interested in finding:
-**Can we really make a model forget about a data point without retraining it on a new dataset ?
+**Can we really make a model forget about a data point without retraining from scratch on a filtered dataset ?
 How could we manage to still extract the target data point even after fine-tuning ? what are the weak points of each method to forget ?**

 - Evaluate the efficacy of unlearning techniques for erasing personal data in fine-tuning datasets
 - Evaluate the impact of unlearning techniques on model performance